This post may contain affiliate links. Read the full disclosure

-Bundaberg in central Queensland is a great family friendly Australian destination for all ages.
-Best of all, there are plenty of things to do in Bundaberg all year round.
-Even if you’re only in Bundaberg for 1 day, like we were!
+Discover the best things to do in Bundaberg for short stays!
+Bundaberg in central Queensland is a great family-friendly Australian destination for all ages.
+Best of all, there are plenty of things to do with kids in Bundaberg all year round.

 We visited Bundaberg during a family Easter road trip to visit my parents in Childers, which is around 45 minutes south of Bundaberg.

 While 1 day in Bundaberg is not very long, we sure did cram a lot into that day and found some of the best things to do in Bundaberg with kids… or without them!

-TOP THINGS TO DO IN BUNDABERG
+BEST THINGS TO DO IN BUNDABERG, AUSTRALIA

 Find our recommendations for the best Bundaberg attractions for kids.
 We have provided loads of information for each to help make your Bundaberg day trip, or extended break much easier, including locations, opening times and ticket prices.

 We have listed the Bundaberg things to do in order we visited them, to give you an idea of how you can spend your Bundaberg day trip, or to help you plan a longer stay.

 We arrived fairly early on our Bundaberg day trip, wanting to make the most of our day.
-Not everything was open so early, especially being Easter Saturday, so we kicked off with some fresh air and fun at Alexandra Park.
+Not everything was open so early, especially on Easter Saturday, so we kicked off with some fresh air and fun at Alexandra Park.

 It has an extensive playground area with play equipment to suit all ages.
-Best of all, it is an inclusive playground that includes wheelchair friendly play equipment too.
+Best of all, it is an inclusive playground that includes wheelchair-friendly play equipment too.

 If you wanted to have a picnic or BBQ, there are facilities for both.
 And there’s plenty of room to kick a football around or throw a frisbee too.
 It’s a really large park!

-Location: Quay St, Bundaberg West QLD 4670
+Location: Quay St, Bundaberg West

 Opening Hours: The park is not fenced off from the public therefore there are no restricted times for the main park areas